varunsmurthy/machine-learning/tutorials/1_andrewng_machine_learning/week3/readme.md

 * Two-class or binary-class vs multi-class classification problem.

 * One approach could be to use linear regression on the training data set and subsequently defining a threshold for classification.
-However, this method doesn't work well because classification is not actually a linear function.
+However, this method doesn't work well because classification is not actually a linear function (i.e., an outlier might severely change the slope of the linear regression, resulting in classification errors).

 ### 1b: Hypothesis representation